coredotbin/dotfiles/README.md

-# dotfiles
+# .dotfiles
 My configurations for Sway WM on Arch

 ![Screenshot](/screenshot.png?raw=true)

-This is my first rice, and I'm still very new at this.
+This is my first rice, and still a work in progress.
 Do not expect that these configuration files will work for your set up.

+Host: ThinkPad T470<br />
+CPU: Intel i7-7500U

 OS: Arch Linux<br />
 WM: [sway-git](https://aur.archlinux.org/packages/sway-git/)<br />